Quintasan/michalzajac.me/source/blog/2021-04-18-powerful-params-with-dry-validation.html.markdown

 ### Rubocop cop

-This is a tough cookie and the only thing I can say at this moment is that I am still working on a cop that should work in most contexts and doesn't rely on class naming
+This is a tough cookie and the only thing I can say at this moment is that I am still working on a cop that should work in most contexts and doesn't rely on class naming.
+My rough idea here is to forbid using `params` except when passed to `#call`.
+Not exactly ideal but should work.
+You can of course violate this in many ways but I think the idea is to catch unintentional violations.